kurmasz-assignments/cis343-connect4-c/README.md

 ### Use of AI

 You may use online help sources like Stack Overflow, provided you include a comment citing the article(s) used.
-You may _not_ use online web sites and services such as UpWork, Chegg, and ChatGPT that write code for you.
+You may _not_ use online web sites and services such as UpWork, Chegg, and ChatGPT t write code for you.
 Code written for you, whether by another human or by an algorithm is not permitted.

 ### Unapproved access to instructor material